Redocly/redocly-cli/docs/guides/lint-arazzo.md

 With this action in place, the intentional errors I added to the Arazzo description are shown as annotations on the pull request:

 ![Screenshot of annotation flagging "workfloo" as an unexpected value and suggesting "workflow"](images/museum-arazzo-lint.png)

-## Arazzo rules

-To expand the linting checks for an Arazzo description, start by enabling some of the built-in rules.
-The currently-supported rules are:

-- `parameters-no-body-inside-in`: the `in` section inside `parameters` must not contain a `body`.

 ## Participate in Redocly CLI